paritytech/substrate-tip-bot/README.md

 yarn test:e2e
 ```

+Go make a cup of tea, the tests take ~3 minutes (waiting for the various on-chain stages to pass).

 ## Contributing

 If you have suggestions for how substrate-tip-bot could be improved, or want to report a bug, open